ryouchinsa/ryouchinsa.github.io/file/README.md

 # Remove EXIF orientation flags
 - On RectLabel, according to the [Exif orientation flags](https://github.com/recurser/exif-orientation-examples), each image is rotated and shown in the front orientation.
 - You can remove the EXIF orientation flags from images and convert images to the front orientation.
-- If necessary, you can rotate the image using Edit menu -> Rotate the image right/left.

 # Resize images
 - You can resize images and annotations.